Mandan, North Dakota: Early history

 While Native Americans had long established settlements in the area along the river, the first white explorer was Frenchman Sieure de la Verendyre, whose expedition arrived in 1738.
 Not until the early 1800s did Euro-American frontiersmen come to the area with any regularity, the Lewis and Clark Expedition in 1804 and 1806, George Catlin in 1832, and Prince Maximilian and Karl Bodmer in 1834 being the most notable.
 In 1830 the American Fur Company established the Fort Clark Trading Post 40 miles upstream on the Missouri River to support trappers.
 To provide protection for the approaching rail line from the east and the homesteaders who would surely follow, the US Army established two outposts in the area in 1872 and 1873.
 Fort Greeley (later renamed Fort Hancock) was founded first on the river's east side.
 On the west side, an infantry post, Fort McKeen, was constructed on bluffs above the confluence of Heart and Missouri Rivers.
 In 1873 Congress authorized the addition of a cavalry post and changed its designation to Fort Abraham Lincoln when foot soldiers were deemed ineffective against their mounted adversaries.

-A permanent civilian settlement known as Lincoln was adjacent to the fort's north side.
+When the Northern Pacific Railroad announced a pending river crossing in 1872, land speculators rushed to establish claims at probable locations for the inevitable city to be established on the west side of the crossing.
+The Lincoln Townsite Company claimed the "even" section 28 of land adjacent to the west border of the "odd" section 27 of land claimed by the railroad and platted in March 1879 as "Mandan Proper."
+Investors moved quickly within contacts in the Territorial Legislature and Governor's office to have "Lincoln" designated as Morton County Seat.
+However, no significant development would occur there for decades.

+But construction of the bridge across the Missouri River was postponed.
+While the 1873 financial panic is most frequently cited for the delay, difficulties with maintaining track integrity in west Minnesota delayed governmental acceptance of those segments of line and the corresponding award of federal subsidies.